Initial Sonography Certification and Registration

 Clinical Competency Requirements.

-Candidates pursuing post-primary pathway certification in Sonography must be registered
+Candidates pursuing post-primary pathway certification and registration in Sonography must be certified and registered

 with the ARRT in Radiography,